thesteau/Dataset-to-Excel/README.md

 # Dataset-to-Excel
 Aggregvates multiple folders of CSV or TSV files into an Excel file for data analysis.

-# TO DO
-Add screenshots and document how to use the code.

 ## Prerequisites
 ```
 Python 3.7 or later